SH4DY/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/070_containers/010_ecs/020_ecs_task/30-fix-repeat/_index.en.md

 ## Repeat the experiment

+Now we want to re-run the task and repeat the experiment:

  - Navigate to the [ECS console](console.aws.amazon.com/ecs/home)
  - Click **Task Definitions** and select `FisStopTaskImproved...` which contains the improved code
  - Click **Actions** and **Run Task**